 While the fees vary from University to University, it usually is affordable.

-Indian government establishments of higher studies have lower tuition fees and provide hostel, food, access to the library, and other miscellaneous things at negligible prices.
+Indian government establishments of higher studies have lower tuition fees and provide hostel, food, access to the library, and other miscellaneous things at nominal prices.

 After getting the admission, you never have to bother about the cost.